8gradplus/msb_lecture/slides/business_intelligence/slides.md

 ---

+### Exercise

+You are a consultant who has been asked by a company to help them evaluate their company in terms of BI.
+There are some problems, but they first want an unbiased analysis from you as a consultant.
+A first description of the company is already available.

+<span style="color: lightgreen;">Please prepare a list of problems and suggestions for improvement.</span>

+Note:

+Company 1: DataPro Solutions

+Description:

+DataPro Solutions has been a player in the software solutions industry for over a decade, providing custom software services for small to mid-sized companies.
+Recently, it decided to embrace digital transformation and enhance its decision-making process by integrating BI tools.
+The company has invested in training its IT department in BI practices, aiming to generate insights across its finance, HR, and marketing departments.

+Each department has its own data system optimized for its specific needs, and while teams occasionally exchange reports, they usually work independently.
+Upper management often drives decisions based on intuition and experience, viewing BI as a supportive tool rather than a fundamental part of decision-making.
+The company operates on a fairly tight budget, resulting in occasional limitations on software upgrades.
+Meanwhile, a few departments have adopted their own ad hoc data practices using various tools outside the official BI platform, hoping to meet their unique reporting needs.

+Hints for Students in Company 1’s Analysis:

+    •	The separate data systems across departments can lead to data silos, although it isn’t explicitly stated.
+    •	The emphasis on management’s intuition-based decision-making points subtly to a lack of a data-driven culture.
+    •	Limited resources hint that technology constraints might prevent the company from updating critical systems for BI.
+    •	The ad hoc data practices adopted by certain departments suggest shadow BI without directly stating it.

+Company 2: GreenGrow Industries

+Description:

+GreenGrow Industries is a fast-growing eco-friendly product company that has recently built out its data analytics team.
+Initially focused on operations, the data team has since expanded its purview to include marketing insights and customer behavior analytics.
+Reports are frequently generated and distributed to relevant departments, though interpretations of the data often vary from team to team.

+While the data team has worked hard to analyze sales trends, seasonal product demands, and customer feedback, they have sometimes found it challenging to keep pace with the requests from different departments.
+Each department values different metrics, and there’s a diverse range of reporting styles to suit each team’s preferences.
+GreenGrow recently invested in an advanced BI platform, but usage varies among team members due to its complexity.
+Leadership is highly supportive of BI initiatives and often expresses an interest in exploring further.

+Hints for Students in Company 2’s Analysis:

+    •	The variation in data interpretation hints at a business-data disconnect and communication gaps, as departments may not have a unified BI focus.
+    •	The challenge in meeting departmental requests suggests the potential for data silos, where each department relies on tailored, sometimes isolated insights.
+    •	The diversity in metrics and reporting preferences indicates a misalignment in business objectives, hinting at the business-data disconnect.
+    •	The mention of leaders being interested in BI but no specific follow-through hints subtly at a decision-action gap—suggesting a gap between expressed interest and actual utilization.

+---

 Notes

 (business strategy, business processes, business goals, observation, data exploration, iterative process, relevance assessment, on-premise vs. cloud, AB-Testing)

 Task / Group Work: Descripe a company, assuming the students are a consultant, what would you propose to change in order to get a real data-driven company and stay ahead of competition?

+KPI vs. Metric